Best Cheap Health Insurance in New York for 2026

 Bronze plans pay for about 60% of your medical care.

-If you get seriously sick or injured with a Bronze plan, you could pay thousands of dollars before your coverage starts.
-That makes Bronze plans risky.
-You should only consider this coverage tier if you're healthy and you have enough money in your savings account to cover a large, unexpected medical bill.
+If you get seriously sick or injured with a Bronze plan, you could pay thousands of dollars before your coverage starts, which makes Bronze plans risky.
+You should only consider this coverage tier if you're healthy and have enough money in your savings account to cover a large, unexpected medical bill.

 Catastrophic plans: Best as a last resort

-Catastrophic plans have cheap monthly rates but don't pay for much of your health care.
+Catastrophic plans have cheap monthly rates, but they don't pay for much of your health care.
 They're an option if you can't afford anything else.
-But you should be aware that you'll have to pay a large share of your health care bills if you get sick or hurt.
+However, you should be aware that you'll have to pay up to $10,600 toward your health care bills in 2026 if you get sick or hurt.

 You can only buy a Catastrophic plan if you're under 30 or otherwise qualify for an exemption.
-Also, keep in mind that you cannot use premium tax credits to lower the monthly bill for a Catastrophic plan.
+In addition, keep in mind that you cannot use premium tax credits to lower the monthly bill for a Catastrophic plan.

 Free health insurance for New York residents who earn low incomes